1Makrae/hypedrop-random-bot/README.md

 1. Decide your budget for the case
 2. Good luck opening!

+Surprise Me:
+1. Input your budget
+2. Will give you either a battle or solo open with everything decided for you
+3. Good luck opening

 Notes:
-1.Prices for the cases were last updated on January 4th 2023
+1. Prices for the cases were last updated on January 4th 2023
+2. The lowest value case that can be generated is proportional to the budget inputted.
+    Higher budget means that low value cases are not included in the case pool
+3.